 The mini biography that follows draws on an article originally published in Verbum at St. John Fisher College.

-In FS.pref.45 Butler refers to “a course of eight years” at the Rolls, but eight years is difficult to reconcile with his starting date of 1719 and the publication date of the first edition of the sermons
+In FS.pref.45 Butler refers to “a course of eight years” at the Rolls, but eight years is difficult to reconcile with his starting date of 1719 and the publication date of the first edition of the sermons.

 Ecclesiastical appointments were political until 19th century.